astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro workspace service-account get

-Gets a Service Account for a given Workspace.
+Shows the name, ID, and API key for each Service Account on a given Workspace.

 ### Usage

-`$ astro workspace service-account get <your-service-account-id>`
+Run `$ astro deployment service-account get <service-account-id> --workspace-id=<your-workspace-id>` to get information on a single Service Account within a Workspace.
+To see a list of all Service Accounts on a Workspace, run `$ astro deployment service-account get --workspace-id=<your-workspace-id>`.
 ### Flags

 | Flag             | Value Type | Usage                                                                                                                             |